 All applicants must first register with the Credential Assembly Service (CAS).
 The service will act as a repository for academic transcripts, testing scores, and letters of recommendation.
 CAS will summarize your transcripts and send them to each law school to which you apply.
 If not applying online, applicants must still register for CAS.

 Register with the CAS online at www.lsac.org, or contact:

 P.O.
 Box 2001

 Once registered with CAS, applicants then must contact every previous college or university attended (even if a degree was not earned), and request that the institution send a transcript directly to CAS.

 Universities and other educational institutions should send transcripts to:

 Newtown, PA 18940-0993

-For in-progress undergraduate degrees, applicants must submit a final, official transcript from their undergraduate institution upon graduation, indicating proof of degree.
-This transcript should be sent directly from the undergraduate institution to the University of Minnesota Law School Admissions Office.
+All admitted applicants are required to submit a final, official transcript from their undergraduate institution upon graduation, indicating proof of degree.
+This transcript should be sent directly from the undergraduate institution to the University of Minnesota Law School Admissions Office (after submitting your seat deposit).
 The transcript must be received by the Admissions Office prior to the first day of orientation in August.